-- IPsec failover - Redundant groups for IPsec connections to switch to another WAN link during a failover.
-As soon as the main connection is available again, you can switch back again.
+- IPsec Failover – Redundant groups for IPsec connections to switch to another WAN link in case of failover.
+As soon as the main connection is available again, it is also possible to switch back.

-In the coming weeks / months maintenance releases will be released as usual, which will provide some more features.
+In the coming weeks / months maintenance releases will be released as usual, which will add some more features.

 Sophos Wireless APX Access Point Support

-Sophos's new APX Access Points could only be used with Sophos Central.
-However, support for the XG firewall is expected in MR1, which will be released approximately 2-4 weeks after the 17.5 release.
-The APX 120, which will be available for less than 200 CHF, will not be released until January 2019.
+Sophos’s new APX access points could sometimes only be used with Sophos Central.
+However, support for the XG Firewall is expected in MR1, which will be released about 2-4 weeks after the 17.5 release.
+The APX 120, which will then be available for purchase for under CHF 200, will not arrive until January 2019.

 There are XG firewalls that are not connected to the Internet.
-A license activation was unfortunately not possible with these devices so far.
-There is now an option to download the license and updates to the firewall using a USB stick.
+Unfortunately, license activation was not possible for these devices until now.
+There is a new option to download the license and updates to the firewall using a USB stick.